-A 10% holdback is legally required for projects over $100,000.
+A 10% holdback is legally required.
 Nobody can contract out of the holdback regime and the minimum holdback is 10%.
 Holdbacks travel down the chain of contracts on a project.
 The owner holds back from the general contractor, who holds back from the subcontractors, who hold back from the sub-subcontractors, and so on.
 Nobody can holdback funds from workers or material suppliers.

 Owners must hold back 10% from their contractor and the holdback amount must be in a bank account.
 This means that if a contractor gives an owner an invoice for $100,000, then the Owner only pays the contractor $90,000.
 The other $10,000 gets put into an account that the owner and contractor manage together.